wannesm/dotsandboxes/README.md

 Start the agent client
 ----------------------

-This is the program that runs a game-playing agents.
+This is the program that runs a game-playing agent.
 This application listens to websocket requests that communicate game information and sends back the next action it wants to play.